 been published since 1911.
 Its offices are in Hampshire, UK, and it is read by ringers around the world.

-There are nearly 50,000 ringers worldwide, but being a ringer is like being a member of a (very) big extended family.
+There are around 40,000 ringers worldwide, but being a ringer is like being a member of a (very) big extended family.
 As a ringer, wherever you travel in the world, if there are ringers, then you have potential friends.

 A ringer walking into a ringing practice anywhere in the world - from Wokingham to Wagga Wagga - is likely to be asked three questions: